Exploring the Deep Coral Gardens of Channel Islands National Marine Sanctuary

 Higher resolution maps and better understanding of the health of deep-sea coral gardens will help sanctuary managers protect these rare corals and the refuge they provide for marine life like rockfish.
 With a mandate to preserve and maintain this special place, sanctuary management requires a detailed understanding of the distribution, abundance, and condition of the resources at the site.
 Insights gained from the cruise surveys and collections will provide new information about the extent of deep-sea coral in the region and a baseline for possible climate change impacts to coral both within the sanctuary and worldwide.

 NOAA Ship Bell M. Shimada is operated, managed and maintained by NOAA's Office of Marine and Aviation Operations, which includes commissioned officers of the NOAA Corps and civilian wage mariners.
 NOAA's Office of Ocean Exploration and Research operates, manages and maintains the cutting-edge ocean exploration systems on the vessel and ashore.
-The research team includes scientists from Channel Islands National Marine Sanctuary, Office of Coast Survey (OCS), and National Centers for Coastal Ocean Science (NCCOS), National Marine Fisheries' Deep-Sea Coral Research and Technology Program, University of New Hampshire, and Marine Applied Research and Exploration (MATE).
+The research team includes scientists from Channel Islands National Marine Sanctuary, Office of Coast Survey (OCS), and National Centers for Coastal Ocean Science (NCCOS), National Marine Fisheries' Deep-Sea Coral Research and Technology Program, University of New Hampshire, and Marine Applied Research and Exploration (MARE).

 Shauna Bingham is the outreach coordinator for Channel Islands National Marine Sanctuary.